grinnell-cs/csc151-dh/_eboards/eboard04-3.md

 Where do I find the evening tutors?

 > They should be in 3813 or 3815, with a flag by them to identify themselves.

+Is there a nice way to do put eight floors above each other in Racket other than listing them?

+> Yes, but not with things you know yet.
+  `(apply above (make-list 8 floor))`.
+  We'll be covering those ideas soon. ("soon" is "in class on February 11 and 14").

 Lab
 ---